ditek/Notes/Notes-Python.md

 ```

 ---------------------------------------
-# Code Snippits
+# Code Snippets
-## Using a dictionary of functions:
+## Using a dictionary of functions
 ```python
     def f1():
         ...